 Learn about our “spirited” canal town through stories of long ago personalities, significant events, and curiosities.
 Hear about Roscoe’s firebug, the tragedy at the hotel, the danger and humor of being a post boy, the atrocity of a bloody Bible and more.

-December 5th, 12th & 19th — Main Stage — 6pm
+December 3, 10 & 17, 2016 — Main Stage — 6pm

 Roscoe Village cheers on the holiday season with its Christmas Candlelighting Ceremony.
 Share in the evening’s tradition of lighting the Christmas tree and your own candle as everyone softly sings "Silent Night."
-During the day, guests can enjoy art with Santa, strolling carolers, horse-drawn carriage rides, complimentary hot-mulled cider and cookies, and many other holiday festivities.
+During the day, guests can enjoy a visit with Santa, strolling carolers, horse-drawn carriage rides, complimentary hot-mulled cider and cookies, and many other holiday festivities.
 “A Roscoe Christmas” guided tour offers a glimpse into the 1800s holiday season, or enjoy the same tour after the ceremony by guided candlelight.
 Admission and parking are free.
 Activities vary for each Candlelighting.

 Roscoe Village will offer "A Roscoe Christmas" tour during each Candlelighting.
-Christmas cards, toys, treats, "visions of sugarplums" and letter to Santa -- learn how these holiday traditions were practiced in the 1800s.
-Following the Christmas Candlelighting Ceremony is a special candlelit tour at 7:00pm.
-Reservations for the evening tour must be made in advance by calling the Roscoe Village Visitor Center at 740-622-7644 ext.
-12. Many have made this wonderful event a holiday tradition.
+Christmas cards, toys, treats, "visions of sugarplums" and letters to Santa -- learn how these holiday traditions were practiced in the 1800s.
+Cost for "A Roscoe Christmas" is $9.95 for Adults and $4.95 for Students.

-Saturday Tour Times: 12:30pm, 1:30pm, 3:00pm, 7:00pm
+Saturday Tour Times: 12:30pm, 1:30pm, 3:00pm